Academic Calendar 2024-2025

 Course Learning Outcomes:

-1. Ability to critically examine a specific reproductive technology or development through a gender sociological lens
+1. Critically examine a specific reproductive technology or development through a gender sociological lens.

-2. Ability to draw upon the early modern social history of reproduction, including contraception and abortion to address particular issues in social reproduction
+2. Draw upon the early modern social history of reproduction, including contraception and abortion to address particular issues in social reproduction.

-3. Ability to explain in writing the main issues involved in the modern social history of reproduction in Canada
+3. Explain in writing the main issues involved in the modern social history of reproduction in Canada.

-4. Ability to explain the major developments in reproductive technologies in modern society as sociological events, particularly in terms of gender
+4. Explain the major developments in reproductive technologies in modern society as sociological events, particularly in terms of gender.

-6. Ability to present arguments about how economic interests drive recent developments in reproduction and replication
+6. Present arguments about how economic interests drive recent developments in reproduction and replication.

-7. Ability to provide a basic analysis of how reproduction, chiefly population control, is related to various environmental concerns
+7. Provide a basic analysis of how reproduction, chiefly population control, is related to various environmental concerns.

 10. Identify and briefly explain the main so-called new reproductive technologies (NRTs) and human genetic engineering (GE).